zio/zio/docs/about/contributing-to-documentation.md

 The ZIO documentation is provided by a worldwide community, just like the project itself.
 So if you are reading this page, you can help us to improve the documentation.

-Documentation source code can be found in [ZIO's repository on GitHub under the `docs` directory](https://github.com/zio/zio/tree/master/docs).

 Please read the [Contributor Guideline](contributing.md) before contributing to documentation.

 ## Editing with GitHub Editor